 Why Chester came to live with me

 My mother took me to get Chester as a means of distraction and to give me a companion during a very dark period of my life.
 Since I was roughly sixteen, I have been struggling with mental health issues.
-I had been diagnosed, over several years, with severe depression, generalised anxiety with panic attacks, social anxiety, bipolar disorder type two, then finally, borderline personality disorder.
+I had been diagnosed, over several years, with severe depression, generalised anxiety disorder with panic attacks, social anxiety, bipolar disorder type two, then finally, borderline personality disorder.

 Then there was Chester.
 He was such a tiny little fluffy lifeform, completely dependent on me to survive.
 Suddenly I had responsibilities, some purpose to my life.
-Had a reason to get out of bed every morning, because if I didn’t and Chester didn’t get breakfast, he would jump on my face and nudge me until I was forced up and into the land of the living.
+I had a reason to get out of bed every morning, because if I didn’t and Chester didn’t get breakfast, he would jump on my face and nudge me until I was forced up and into the land of the living.

 Chester’s Favourite Things

 - Making new friends

 - Barking at my reflection in windows or mirrors

 - Running in the sand at the beach